hwelsters/wisdom-of-crowd-llm/README.md

 - `max_size_correct` - This is the results of the arrays that are created by electing the array with the maximum size among the samples.
 - `sample_average` - The average across all samples.
 ## **Results**:
+The distribution of ChatGPT's response correctness.
+- `all` - This means ChatGPT's solution contains all the solution in the response.
+- `some` - This means ChatGPT's solution contains some of the solution in the response but not all of it.
+-
 ### **DRAW-1K**
 ![image](https://github.com/hwelsters/wisdom-of-crowd-llm/assets/84760072/a33e8052-7931-4acc-b04a-1a236e0802bb)